 The market is only a two-hour bus ride from Quito but it is worthwhile to arrive the Friday night beforehand to wake up early to see the animal market where locals buy and sell farm animals.
-It’s an early morning start at 5am but you can return to your hotel for breakfast before heading out to shot.
+It’s an early morning start at 5 am but you can return to your hotel for breakfast before heading out to shop.

 Tip: Have a look around and ask for prices before you buy.
 The prices can differ dramatically from vendor to vendor for the same item.